 - What measures are in place to prevent an attack in the first place?

 Why Cyber Criminals Attack

 Obviously, those are basic questions that won’t sufficiently prepare you for an attack but the point is business owners don’t even think about them.
 What tends to happen is a business owner will put off developing a disaster recovery plan for cyber attacks until an attack happens.
 From there on it’s a scramble and fumble to fix everything at once without a strategy.
 If you’ve ever experienced a cyber attack you know how chaotic it can be when it’s uncovered.
-In some cases, hackers attack franchises like Wawa.

 Other cases it’s large companies like DoorDash.
 But the most often, hackers target medium and small sized businesses.
 The reason is simple.
 Smaller businesses don’t have as many resources and might have weaker systems as a result.
 Furthermore, hackers assume they don’t have enough capital properly investigate a breach if it happens.
 And best of all, the target will be small enough that an attack will fly under the radar and go unnoticed by investigators and authorities.